Mohamad H. Kazma Mohamad H. Kazma

 Committee: Dr. Ahmad F. Taha (Chair), Dr. Thomas Beckers, Dr. Sankaran Mahadevan, Dr. Daniel Work

-Dissertation: Advances in Scalable Observability and Sensor Placement for Nonlinear Systems: Theory and Applications
+Dissertation: Advances in Observability for Nonlinear Networks: Theory and Application

 Education